-The appearance of the nose is influenced by ethnicity, gender and other pre-existing facial features such as the position of the chin and upper jaw.
-Rhinoplasty requires a careful assessment of functional and cosmetic goals, a clear understanding of a patient's expectations and how they relate to what surgery can reasonably achieve.
+The appearance of the nose is influenced by ethnicity, gender, and other pre-existing facial features, such as the position of the chin and upper jaw.
+Rhinoplasty requires a careful assessment of functional and cosmetic goals, as well as a clear understanding of a patient's expectations and how they relate to what the surgery can reasonably achieve.

 Click here to view a video on rhinoplasty.

-Anesthesia: Usually performed with the patient under general anesthesia.
+Anesthesia: Rhinoplasty is typically performed with the patient under general anesthesia.

-Length of procedure: 1 to 5 hours, depending on the extent of the procedure.
+Length of procedure: 1 to 5 hours, depending on the extent of the rhinoplasty surgery.

-Estimated recovery time: You can return to work after 1 to 2 weeks, depending on the extent of the procedure, but should avoid vigorous activities for 3 to 6 weeks.
+Estimated recovery time: You can return to work after 1 to 2 weeks, depending on the extent of the procedure, but should avoid vigorous activities—especially those that may cause injury to the face—for 3 to 6 weeks.
 You may be required to wear a splint on the inside or outside of your nose for several days after surgery.
 Visible bruising should clear up within 2 weeks.
 Significant swelling may resolve in a couple of weeks, but subtle swelling may be noticeable to you for several months.
-To learn how to prepare for a rhinoplasty and what to expect afterwards, click here to download our patient instructions for rhinoplasty.
+To learn how to prepare for a rhinoplasty and what to expect afterward, click here to download our patient instructions for rhinoplasty.

-Side effects: Common side effects include bruising, swelling, a well-hidden scar, and possibly well-hidden scars within the nose, along the inner surface of the ear, or underneath the breast if cartilage was required.
+Side effects: Nose surgery commonly causes bruising and swelling, as well as results in a well-hidden scar, and possibly well-hidden scars, within the nose, along the inner surface of the ear, or underneath the breast if cartilage was required.
 Click here to download a detailed consent form from the American Society of Plastic Surgeons that lists the risks and benefits of rhinoplasty surgery.